bitcoin-sv/spv-wallet-docs/go-buxclient/README.md

 # GO Bux Client

 This is GO library used to communicate with Bux server.
-It allows to create an admin or normal user client and then call methods implemented for that client.
+It allows us to create an admin or normal user client and then call methods like create new paymails or generate a new output.

 > Details about all the commands and the repo itself can be found [here](https://github.com/BuxOrg/go-buxclient)